RC Airplane World Flight School

-As a newcomer to the hobby of radio control flying, choosing and buying your rc airplane correctly is going to have a big impact on your initial enjoyment of radio control flying.
+As a newcomer to the radio control flying hobby, choosing and buying your rc plane correctly is going to have a big impact on your initial enjoyment of radio control flying.

 Why?
-Simply because if you buy an airplane that's not suitable for a beginner, or is of poor quality, you'll have a nasty first experience with it and you'll very likely be put off rc flying for life - don't let that happen!
+Simply because if you buy an airplane that's not suitable for a beginner, or is of poor quality, you'll have a nasty first experience with it and you'll very likely be put off rc flying for life.

-Above: HobbyZone's Super Cub LP is the classic
+Above: HobbyZone's Sport Cub S is the classic

 High wing airplanes are stable and forgiving because the weight of the fuselage below the wing always acts to stabilise the airplane in flight.
 A high wing plane will always want to right itself naturally after a turn and this action really helps you out when learning to fly.

 The other thing you need to look for when buying your first rc airplane is noticeable dihedral.
 This is the upward 'V' angle of the wings when viewed from the front.

 The more dihedral the wings have, the more stable the airplane is going to be (up to a point).

 Again, this is because of the 'pendulum' effect of the fuselage hanging below the wing; the lower the Centre of Gravity is in relation to the wing surfaces, the more stability there is.